SCENE 01 / PRODUCTION

 Production Services Japan

-The production team used their experience to achieve both on-set filming and technical execution at various locations throughout Japan.
+Our team brings deep experience to on-set filming and technical work at sites across Japan.
 From camera and lighting to sound and specialized filming, we provide the people and equipment your production needs.

 On-Set Excellence